Welcome to the Home of Consular Corps!

 The Honorary Consuls are nominated and appointed by the Head of State or the Foreign Minister of the so called Sending State.
 The appointment has to be accepted by the so called Receiving State – so in this case Finland – and it’s Foreign Ministry.
 The Honorary Consul cannot start his or her activities and use the title of Honorary Consul before having been granted a document of acceptance, a so called Exequatur, signed by both the Sending and the Receiving Country.
 Which countries are represented by Honorary Consuls in Finland?
 Please read more here.

 The Organisation and Board of Consular Corps in Finland

-As head of the Consular Corps acts its Dean (Doyen).
-He is the Honorary Consul who has acted the longest time as Honorary Consul General.
+As head of the Consular Corps acts its Dean (Doyen), who is all the acting Chairman of the Board of Consular Corps in Finland, a registered association in Finland and nominated for a three years period.
 The Dean is responsible for looking after the contacts between the Consular Corps and the Ministry of Foreign Affairs and also contacts to the Diplomatic Corps accredited to Finland.
-He also represents the Consular Corps in contacts with other authorities.
-He is assisted in the administration of the Consular Corps by an Administrative Commission, designated the Board.
+Dean also represents the Consular Corps in contacts with other authorities and is assisted in the administration of the Consular Corps by an Administrative Commission, designated the Board.

 The Dean of the Consular Corps is also the Chairman of the Board and is responsible for the activities of the Corps.